 Time-barring of claims against the International Oil Pollution Compensation Fund (1992) can be lifted not only by proceedings but also by a notification of proceedings to the Fund in accordance with Section 204 paragraph four.

-Claims against the International Supplementary Fund (2003) are lifted when claims for compensation against the International Oil Pollution Compensation Fund (1992) is lifted pursuant to para-
+Claims against the International Supplementary Fund (2003) are lifted when claims for compensation against the International Oil Pollution Compensation Fund (1992) is lifted pursuant to paragraph one.
+Claims brought against the International Oil Pollution Compensation